 Dynamo Package Development

 We’ve been busy building custom Dynamo tools for our clients to improve operational effectiveness.
 Operational effectiveness is important because it improves both productivity and profitability.
-Some of our favorites tools in the collection are:
+Some of our favourite tools in the collection are:

 - Stair documentation – This node automatically generates annotations for stairs, both in plan and section.
 It creates dimensions, number systems, spot elevations, stair run tags and minimum clearance zones.

 - Create marketing plans – This node creates floor plans for each apartment, rotates the view, places them on a sheet, and updates the key plan and north point.

 - Views from sun – This node generates a series of 3D views based on a time period and now includes support for daylight savings time (DST) and sun settings to match the date/time of the view.

-When parametricmonkey.com was first launched back in 2014, its aim was to accelerate computational literacy within architectural design.
-Over the years we discovered that one of the most effective ways to share knowledge was via workshops.
+When parametricmonkey.com was first launched back in 2014, it aimed to accelerate computational literacy within architectural design.
+Over the years, we discovered that one of the most effective ways to share knowledge was via workshops.
 However, all too often, workshops are poorly defined and executed due to a lack of awareness about how people actually learn.
 In our blog post, Learning to learn for architects, we discussed how workshops could be structured for maximum gain, but also how learning can be used to reduce stress.
 We’ve been using these techniques with our clients to improve both engagement and information retention.